pusher/pusher-platform-android/README.md

 The simpler way to create a new instance uses 4 things:

-* locator: Instance locator id in the form of 'v1:us1:1a234-123a-1234-12a3-1234123aa12'
+* `locator`: Instance locator id in the form of 'v1:us1:1a234-123a-1234-12a3-1234123aa12'
-* serviceName: the name of the service this instance will use
+* `serviceName`: The name of the service this instance will use
-* serviceVersion: The version of the service
+* `serviceVersion`: The version of the service
-* dependencies: An object containing the requirements for the instance.
+* `dependencies`: An object containing the requirements for the instance.
 The default implementation for Android provides all that is needed in `com.pusher.platform.AndroidDependencies`

 Examples: